 - Invoked in a very unique fashion towards the end of the first volume of My Lovely Ghost Kana.
 Five pages of pure black with only a short paragraph of text on two of them.
 In context, it is a scary, tear-inducing moment of anxiety before finding out which sort of ending is coming - happy, sad, or downright devastating.

 - Subverted in episode 65 of Naruto.
 Gaara is on his way to his fight with Sasuke, only to run into two men who tell him that their superior has placed a bet on Sasuke and he needs to lose.
-And as this was before his HeelFace Turn, Gaara proceeds to kill them.
-And we hear nothing but his footsteps getting louder and louder as he then walks down the hall and approaches the stairs, where Shikamaru and Naruto are.
-Them and the audience are fully expecting Gaara to kill them or at least attack them, but he doesn't do anything.
+As this was before his HeelFace Turn, Gaara proceeds to kill them.
+We hear nothing but his footsteps getting louder and louder as he then walks down the hall and approaches the stairs, where Shikamaru and Naruto are.
+They and the audience are fully expecting Gaara to kill them or at least attack them, but he doesn't do anything.
 He just walks past them as if they aren't even there.
-And it is terrifying.
+It is terrifying.

 - Done for comedy in one week-long series of FoxTrot strips.
 After Peter smashed Jason's lunar module model, Jason vowed vengeance within twenty-four hours, something that made Peter fear for his life.
 He spent the whole day sneaking around, jumping at every little noise, and spent the night lying in a pile of dog doo after eating twigs for dinner just to hide (after his mother grounded him for two weeks for driving everyone nuts).
 Once the 24 hours were up, he thought he had escaped Jason's plan...
 But then realized he hadn't.
 Jason had done enough by doing nothing at all. ("Let's do this again sometime," Jason remarked, when Peter realized it.)

-- In-Universe: the final room in the haunted fun house in Calvin and Hobbes: The Series has nothing but a few doors and an exit... unless you count the fake Monster Clown behind one door or the creepy poltergeist girl that shows up later.
+- Calvin and Hobbes: The Series: The final room in the haunted fun house has nothing but a few doors and an exit... unless you count the fake Monster Clown behind one door or the creepy poltergeist girl that shows up later.

-- A downplayed version works in the heroes' favor in Fist of the Moon.
+- Fist of the Moon: A downplayed version works in the heroes' favor.
 The senshi all have a disguise field that protects their identity, and everyone from Genma to Amazon elders unanimously agree that being unable to remember someone's face while looking straight at them is very unsettling.

 - Rosario Vampire: Brightest Darkness: In Acts III and IV, Hokuto somehow knows enough about Tsukune and his True Companions, as well as their past battle with Kuyou, to be able to play both sides for his Evil Plan.
 Not only that, but he was also aware that the Artifact of Doom he needed for said plan was hidden in Yokai Academy, that Kenzo knew where Felucia's Soul Jar was located, and finally where Tsukune's family lived.
 We never do find out how he knew so much despite first appearing in Act III; he just does.